55Cancri/qstd/QSTD_PACKAGE_PRD.md

 ### Phase 4: Block Component Migration (Week 2)

-- [ ] Copy all Block files from gpt-v2
+- [ ] Copy all Block files from consumer-project
 - [ ] Create `src/block/` directory
 - [ ] Update all import paths (remove `panda/` references)
 - [ ] Update to import from `qstd` internally if needed